ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

    <figcaption>Exporting DataPlugins in VSCode</figcaption>
 </figure>

-### Crypted DataPlugins
+### Encrypted DataPlugins

 In some cases, you may want to protect your code from being accessed by others.
-Use DIAdem to export a crypted Python DataPlugin, which protects your source code from being viewed.
-This functionality is not avaiable in the VSCode extension.
+Use DIAdem to export an encrypted Python DataPlugin, which protects your source code from being viewed.
+This functionality is not available in the VSCode extension.

 ## Known Limitations